nettitude/SharpWSUS/README.md

 # SharpWSUS

 SharpWSUS is a CSharp tool for lateral movement through WSUS.
-There is a corresponding blog on the Nettitude labs website (https://labs.nettitude.com/) which has more detailed information about the tooling, use case and detection.
+There is a corresponding blog (https://labs.nettitude.com/blog/introducing-sharpwsus/) which has more detailed information about the tooling, use case and detection.

 ## Credits